Anmol-701/AI_Chatbot/README.md

 # Groq AI Assistant
-This project is a Streamlit web app that utilizes Groq for building an AI-powered chat assistant.
+This project is a Streamlit web app that utilizes Groq for building an AI-powered **[Chat Assistant](https://aichatbot-groq.streamlit.app/)**.
 It allows users to interact with the assistant by asking questions and receiving informative responses.

 ## Features:
   - Secure API key management using Streamlit secrets.